 When a serious behavioral, emotional or mental health problem threatens a child’s happiness and well-being, you may not have all the answers.
-Through the Children’s Behavioral Health Collaborative, you’ll find compassionate, effective help for the challenges your family is facing.
+Through the Children’s Behavioral Health Collaborative (CBHC), you’ll find compassionate, effective help for the challenges your family is facing.

 - Making it easier for families to get the help their children need